ACE Nursing Presentations 2024

 On the Wednesday after state final (see 2024 Intake Dates for specific dates) all candidates will be notified by ACE of the outcome of their application.

 On the afternoon of the same day, candidates who have been successfully matched will receive an offer directly from the employer they were matched to.
 Sucessful candidates must notify the employers that they have been matched to (not ACE) to either accept or decline their offer by Wednesday 5pm 28th July 2021 (Mid-Year) and Wednesday 5pm 24th November 2021 (End of Year).
 Failure to do so will mean that your offer will be declined and you will be removed from the entire intake.

-Applicants who were not matched will be emailed by ACE Nursing and communicate the next stage of the process.
+Applicants who were not matched will be emailed by ACE Nursing and be told the next stage of the process.
 Their application will be included in the ACE Nursing Talent Pool.
 This Talent Pool is then distributed to all employers, even those that the candidate did not initially apply to.
 For more information regarding the Talent Pool process, please see the ACE Nursing Talent Pool section.